BenSernau/Metroidvania-Pathfinder/README.md

 ## Constraints and Assumptions

 Though this application conducts both BFS and DFS, the ideal option truly depends on the dungeon.
-BFS is generally better for a more mazelike structure with many short branches – like a dungeon in a video game.
-DFS is generally better for narrow graphs whose branches are very long.
+BFS performs better in shallow graphs with high branching – like dungeons in video games.
+In such graphs, level-by-level exploration with BFS obviates the shortest route to a search object.
+DFS may be more memory-efficient in deeper, narrower graphs.

 ## Example Input